What We Do

 We are supporting the design of the Wesgroup Brewery District Transit Plaza to create a universally accessible transit plaza.
 The project involves providing accessibility best practices for the transit plaza design as well as access to Royal Columbia Hospital via the SRW along Keary Street.
 The transit plaza will create a unique place for the public to gather with strong historical connections that welcomes all.

 We provided an accessibility assessment and support with grant-writing to finance the proposed upgrades.
 The assessment supported the organization in receiving over $81,000 from the Enabling Accessibility Grant to improve their accessibility and support the creation of their universally designed outdoor garden project.
 Ongoing support is provided to the organization on the renewal and redevelopment of Camp Shawnigan.

 Heritage Gateway Project and Art Walk

-Happy City & The City of New West: Agnes Greenway, Uptown & Streets for People
+Happy Cities & The City of New West: Agnes Greenway, Uptown & Streets for People